lets-try-solar/go-enverbridge/README.md

 get_solar is a script to collect stats from the Envertec portal and will push these metrics into a InfluxDB.
 Additionally the script can send the data to a MQTT broker and to a CCU2.

+## Download

+You can download the pre-build binaries for MacOS or Linux from the release page.

 #### Create a configuration file

   - id: keep it empty (the script will collect the stationID from the envertec portal automatically)